paradoxwebops/sponsorship-portal/README.md

 bun dev
 ```

+first create .env.local file in the root of your directory

+then go to authform in components , uncomment initialize users button then press it and check the terminal ... the users would be created (you can spam click it until you see all users in firebase )

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.